 Obviously, the ability to overcome different types of obstacles including the most difficult and complex ones is a life skill worth developing.
 That’s why each hurdle we encounter can be seen as an opportunity for practising the art of problem-solving.
 We could even argue that the whole idea of school is an institutionalised and professionalised way to throw problems at our kids.
 Interestingly enough, that makes problems a precious possession we wouldn’t want to give away all too easily.

 Now, what happens if those valuable possessions are stolen from us on a regular basis?
 Just imagine you’d turn twenty and never had to overcome any obstacle in your life.
 Well, now you have.
-What was taken from you were not only the problems themselves, but the opportunities to become ever more skilled at solving them.
+What was taken from you were not only the problems themselves but the opportunities to become ever more skilled at solving them.

 It’s a counterintuitive change in mindset for anyone who’s in the business of coaching others to be more independent.
 But it’s a necessary one.
-Because stealing other people’s problems that aren’t yours is not only counterproductive for the theft victim, but also for the thief.
+Because stealing other people’s problems that aren’t yours is not only counterproductive for the theft victim but also for the thief.

 Just think about it at scale.
-What would happen if we not only took ownership of our own problems, but also those of our kids, our students, or our employees all the time?
-How are we supposed to solve all our kid’s kindergarten conflicts, all our student’s yak shaving issues, or all our employee’s Bikeshedding problems?
+What would happen if we took not only ownership of our own problems, but also those of our kids, our students, or our employees all the time?
+How are we supposed to solve all our kid’s kindergarten conflicts, all our student’s Yak Shaving issues, or all our employee’s Bikeshedding problems?

 We can’t.
 In reality, these are other people’s problems and we don’t have the time or the resources to think through each and every single one of them, develop solutions let alone implement them.
 What we have, though, is a meta-problem of distinction.